Skip to content

 Terminal window

-docker build -t social-agent:dev -f docker/social-agent/Dockerfile .
+docker build -t social-agent:dev -f tests/network/common/social-agent/Dockerfile tests/network/common/social-agent

 Terminal window

-cd /absolute/path/to/sync-analysis/compose/social-agent-network
+cd tests/network/compose

-python3 generate.py
+IMAGE_OVERRIDE_SOCIAL_AGENT=social-agent:dev python3 generate.py

 docker compose up